TrentonHill/Smokey-Sense/README.md

 * **Aim Assist (Implemented — Disabled):** Humanized, smoothed aim behavior with an FOV circle. **Disabled by default** until we confirm it's safe with VAC-NET.
 * **Recoil Control System (RCS) (Implemented — Disabled):** RCS added, but **disabled by default** until verified safe.
 * **Embedded Dependencies:** All NuGet assemblies are embedded into the `.exe` via **Costura.Fody** — no extra DLLs required.
-* **Interactive Console Menu:** Toggle features at runtime using the console menu — type the corresponding number to enable/disable a function.
-No rebuild required for most common toggles.
+* **Interactive Console Menu:** Toggle features at runtime using the console menu, type the corresponding number to enable/disable a function.
+No rebuild required!
 * **Cross-Platform Vibes:** Tested on Windows 10 & 11; can run on Steam Deck (build on Windows, transfer exe).

 ---